Catacamas

-Catacamas is a city, with a population of 59,990 (2020 calculation), and a municipality in the Olancho Department of Honduras.
+Catacamas is a city with a population of 63,310 (2023 calculation), and a municipality in the Olancho Department of Honduras.

 It is the largest municipality in Central America in terms of area.

 Overview

 Catacamas, called the Florida City by the great poet and writer Froylán Turcios, extends over a vast plain irrigated by the Rio Guayape in the heart of the luxuriant department of Olancho.

-The city is situated 210 km. north-east of the Honduran capital, Tegucigalpa, and is easily accessible by paved road.
-Catacamas has historically been characterised by the hospitality, resilience, and progressive spirit of its people, as well as its rich natural setting, which is suitable for both agricultural and forest production.
+The city is situated 210 kilometers northeast of the Honduran capital, Tegucigalpa, and is easily accessible by paved road.
+Catacamas has historically been characterized by the hospitality, resilience, and progressive spirit of its people, as well as its rich natural setting which is suitable for both agricultural and forest production.

 It is located in a valley 450 meters above sea level.
-The North White Stone Mountain, part of Agalta Mountains National Park, is located near the city, which is home to a variety of botanical species such as conifers, broadleaf plants, and some 80 varieties of orchids, as well as a rich fauna, including wild cats and the quetzal.
+The North White Stone Mountain, part of Agalta Mountains National Park, is located near the city.
+Catacamas is home to a variety of botanical species such as conifers, broadleaf plants, and some 80 varieties of orchids, as well as a rich fauna, including wild cats and the quetzal.

 To the north and west are the mountains "Cerro de la Cruz" and the hill "El Cuartel", among others, where you achieve the best panoramic views of the city, including the sports centre and cultural park "Ramón Díaz López".

 Approximately five km to the east of Catacamas, one can find the world-famous Talgua Caves (Cuevas de Talgua) discovered in 1935.
 A recent discovery in the caves is that of the "Glowing Skulls," Pech Indian skeletons from approximately three thousand years ago.